Task Force Illini conducts active shooter drill

 |0

-This work, Task Force Illini conducts active shooter drill [Image 2 of 2], by CPL Shaylin Quaid, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Task Force Illini conducts active shooter drill, by CPL Shaylin Quaid, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT